Big River Industries (BRI) H2 2024 earnings summary

 Operating expenses rose 4.1%, with like-for-like costs up 1.3% amid inflationary pressures.

-Net debt increased to AUD 27.6 million, mainly from acquisition funding and contingent consideration payments.
+Net debt increased to AUD 27.6 million, mainly from acquisition funding and contingent consideration payments; gearing ratio rose to 18.8%.

-Working capital to revenue ratio stable at 16.6%; debtor days reduced from 43 to 42.
+Working capital to revenue ratio stable at 16.6%; debtor days improved to 42 from 43.

 Outlook and guidance

-Commercial segment outlook remains strong, with solid project pipelines.
+Commercial segment outlook remains strong, supported by solid project pipelines.

 Focus on growth in Queensland, Western Australia, and South Australia, leveraging market and regional diversity.

-Continued pursuit of value-accretive M&A and operational synergies to offset margin pressures.
+Continued pursuit of strategic M&A and operational synergies to offset margin pressures.

 Latest events from Big River Industries